kataras/build-a-better-web-together/package-websocket.md

 	w.OnConnection(func(c websocket.Connection) {

-		c.Join(myChatRoom) // join this connection to the "room1"
+		c.Join(myChatRoom) // join this connection to the "room1" immediately on connection connected

 		c.On("chat", func(message st****ring) {
 			//send the message to the whole room,